What is the ADA?

 ADA Circulation Qualification Program

 The Library established the ADA Circulation Qualification Program to serve patrons who have disabilities that are expected to last at least six months.
-Applicants must have a temporary or permanent mental or physical condition that makes it difficult or impossible to return Library materials within the usual three-week checkout period.
+Applicants must have a temporary or permanent condition that makes it difficult or impossible to return Library materials within the usual three-week checkout period.

 Accessible Programming Resources**